IceHe/lib/snips/books/designing-data-intensive-applications.md

     - a **vnode** in Cassandra and Riak _, and_
     - a **vBucket** in Couchbase.
 - _However, **partitioning** is the most established term, so we’ll stick with that._

+### Partitioning and Replication

+Partitioning is usually combined with replication so that copies of each partition are stored on multiple nodes.

+- _This means that, even though each record belongs to exactly one partition, it may still be stored on several different nodes for fault tolerance._

+A node may store more than one partition.

+- _Each partition's leader is assigned to one node, and its followers are assigned to other nodes._
+- **Each node may be the leader for some partitions and a follower for other partitions.**